-Expectations of Students: I expect students to take ownership of their learning and to use office hours and SI sessions as learning resources.
-It is anticipated that the average independent working time (outside of class) required to learn the material in order to achieve a minimal passing grade of C- is 1-2 hours per day, every day, but your needs will also vary depending on your prior knowledge and ability to master cumulative concepts in the course material as the semester progresses.

-Expectations of Instructor: I will provide you with the tools, environment, encouragement, and support to learn Chemistry.
-Because the course objectives are based on what students learn, my teaching techniques include homework, groupwork, and active learning.
-I expect all of us will work together!
+I expect you to take ownership of your learning and to use office and SI sessions as learning resources to help you reach your desired level of achievement in the course.
+For this course, it is anticipated that the average independent working time (outside of class) required to learn the material in order to achieve a minimal passing grade of C- is 1-2 hours per day, every day, but your needs will also vary depending on your prior knowledge and ability to master cumulative concepts in the course material as the semester progresses.
+What can you expect of me?
+My primary objectives are to provide you with the tools, environment, encouragement, and support to learn Chemistry.
+Because the course objectives are based on what students will learn, my teaching techniques include the use of pre-lecture homework, active learning and metacognition, to help you maximize your learning.
+I expect that all of us will work together!